Naveedkh/Cloudnes/_posts/2018-10-09-deploy-github.markdown

 $ git add --all

+To check the status of the changes made:
+$ git status

 Type in below command to save the changes with a message:

 $ git commit -m "inital commit"